Hospital of the University of Pennsylvania

 The intensive care nursery at the Hospital of the University of Pennsylvania is a Level III unit where a highly skilled nursing staff provides top-notch care to the smallest patients.
 Intensive care nursery nurses attend deliveries with the neonatal team and assist with emergency measures to stabilize and transfer neonates to the unit.
 As the neonate transitions, the care is focused on discharge planning and assisting the family in acquiring the necessary skills to care for the infant at home.

-Welcoming over 4,800 babies each year, Pennsylvania Hospital's birthing program is the largest in the Philadelphia region.
-The first specialty area at Pennsylvania Hospital, it continues to be recognized nationally for excellence in obstetrics.
+Welcoming more than 4,800 babies every year, Pennsylvania Hospital's birthing program is the largest in the Philadelphia region.
+Labor and delivery was the first specialty area at Pennsylvania Hospital, and the program continues to be recognized nationally for excellence in obstetrics.
 Working with both low- and high-risk patients in the labor and delivery area, nurses see patients through the birthing process.
 From the perinatal evaluation and treatment unit for emergency patients to the antepartum unit, nurses are exposed to a broad spectrum of patient care experiences.

 In the postpartum/newborn nursery, care focuses on the family, providing quality care for the mothers, families, and the newest additions – the babies.
 Teaching is a major component of the RN's day in the nursery.